Credibility in Criminal Cases

 How Do Courts Determine Guilt in Cases with Competing Versions of Events?

-It is the Crown’s obligation in every criminal trial to prove the accused is guilty beyond a reasonable doubt.
-This can be a difficult task for juries to figure out, especially in cases where there are two competing versions of events, one from the complainant and the other from the accused, and little or no supporting evidence for either side.
+In criminal cases, it is the Crown’s obligation in every trial to prove the accused is guilty beyond a reasonable doubt considering the credibility.
+This can be a challenging task for juries, particularly in cases where two competing versions of events, one from the complainant and the other from the accused, exist, and there is little or no supporting evidence for either side.

 How should juries determine the accused’s guilt or innocence when two witnesses provide different versions of events?